openDAQ/streaming-protocol-lt/docs/openDAQ-streaming.md

 ##### Post Scaling Object

-Tells how the value need to be scaled with an offset and a scale factor.
+Tells how to calculate the scaled value from the delivered raw value, using a scale and an offset parameter.
 All parameters are optional.

 ~~~~ {.javascript}
 {